Professional Negligence: A Penalty Kick?

 A careful record of instructions and the documenting of risks and options as discussed with the client makes a course of action much more straightforward to defend if, later down the line, it is subject to criticism.

-Be cautious stepping outside your own areas of expertise
+Be cautious stepping outside your own area of expertise

 The test the Court will apply will not distinguish between you and a professional regularly working in that particular area.

-If you require assistance in relation to any of the points raised in this article, please contact Jonathan Jackson at MKB Law.
+If you require assistance in relation to any of the points raised in this article, please contact the Dispute Resolution and Litigation team at MKB Law.